Alpha9584/alpha-explain/README.md

 # α-explain

-A clean Chrome extension that explains scientific terms when you highlight text and press **Shift + E**.
+A clean chromium extension that explains scientific terms when you highlight text and press **Shift + E**.

 ## Features